eo33/ecommerce-app/README.md

 #### Tasks:

 1. Create the user interface for the product detail page.
-1. Implement an image gallery on the product details page.
 1. Display product descriptions and specifications on the product detail page.
 1. Optimize the performance of the product details page, including image loading and rendering.
 1. Implement navigation controls that allow users to move between product detail pages and return to the product listings.
 1. Ensure that the product details page is designed to be responsive and accessible on different screen sizes.
 1. (Admin Functionality): Provide a secure admin panel with features for editing and updating product details.
+(Done)
-1. (Development): Optimize the API endpoint for retrieving product details and implement effective caching mechanisms.
+1. (Development): Optimize the API endpoint for retrieving product details and implement effective caching mechanisms.(Done)

 ## Feature 4: Shopping Cart: